-Those purchases weren't bringing the same joy as they used to, and I knew this, but for the life of me, I just couldn't stop shopping.
+Those purchases weren't bringing the same joy as they used to, and I knew this..but I just couldn't stop shopping.
 It felt too good.

 Some argue that shopping bulimia isn't really all that bad.
 After all, you're getting your money back, right?
-(That is, IF You end up returning them and if they give you cash instead of store credit or something.)
+(That is, IF You end up returning the items and they give you cash back instead of store credit or something.)

 You'll be out shopping after a bad day, or you'll be tired or bored (or both), or mulling over something someone said that upset you and suddenly you are taking home a bunch of stuff you don't need and USING IT, even though you never wanted it in the first place.

-And even if you return the bulk of the items and keep only the ones you love… those little purchases add up over time, and suddenly you are swimming in credit card debt.
+And even if you return the bulk of the items and keep only the ones you love… those little purchases add up over time, and suddenly you are swimming in a sea of credit card debt.

 Consistently Spending More than you Can Afford

 If you can't pay your bills and still continue to go to the mall or make online purchases, this is probably the biggest clue that a) you have a shopping problem, b) you can't afford your lifestyle and c) aren't living your best life.

 Shopping and then returning items more than once a week

 I could give two flying squirrels if you bought it on sale or “got a really good deal.”
 We all love a good deal.
 But shopping isn't truly satisfying unless you're bringing items home, using them, and mindfully enjoying how you spend the money.
 Sure, maybe you bought something and then at home don't like the way it looks or realized you don't have anything in your closet to wear it with, that's okay.

 A closet full of clothes (or closet full of tech gadgets…pick your poison) still unused with the tags on.

 This sign is indicative that you're not even using what you buy and that you'll end up giving away a lot of stuff you don't need.

 A tendency to “shop your feelings.”